 Bora Bora is a small group of islands (part of the Leeward Islands) with a lot of beauty.
-The closely connected group is only about six miles long and a little more than two miles broad.
-A dormant volcano erupts at its heart, spreading over lush jungle before crashing into an azure lagoon.
+The closely connected group is only about six miles long and slightly more than two miles wide.
+A dormant volcano erupts at its heart, spreading over a lush jungle before crashing into an azure lagoon.

 Bora Bora was termed “the most beautiful island in the world” by American novelist James Michener, who also penned “Tales of the South Pacific.”
 Additionally, it was named the “Pearl of the Pacific” by British explorer James Cook in the 18th Century.